kyma-project/telemetry-manager/docs/user/resources/02-logpipeline.md

 ### LogPipeline Status

-The status of the LogPipeline is determined by the condition types `AgentHealthy` and `ConfigurationGenerated`:
+The status of the LogPipeline is determined by the condition types `AgentHealthy`, `ConfigurationGenerated`, and `TelemetryFlowHealthy`:

 > **NOTE:** The condition types `Running` and `Pending` are deprecated and will be removed soon from the status conditions.